 At the end of Forliti’s presentation, one of the attendees came to the microphone to ask a question.
 Instead of asking a question, he said, “Thank you for sharing” and started clapping.
 The room joined in applause and gave her a standing ovation.
 Over 250 people stood up and recognized the pain and struggles she endured.
 It was transparent that only a strong and confident person could share such intimate details to a group of strangers.
 It was a very heartfelt moment for everyone in the room.

-In summary, the GTCC’s event was successful due to the effort of the board members, the amazing speakers, the support of its generous sponsor Thomson Reuters and the participation of the chapter’s membership and community.
+In summary, the GTCC’s event was successful due to the efforts of the board members and the amazing speakers, the support of its generous sponsor Thomson Reuters and the participation of the chapter’s membership and community.
 The knowledge, insights and realities that were shared benefited and motivated everyone to continue fighting this horrific crime.

 If after reading this article, you would like to support either of these organizations, please visit their websites below: